vbookshelf/W2H-Web-2-Home/README.md

 # Web-2-Home (W2H)
 Interact with your home server and IoT devices from anywhere by using a simple self-hosted web interface.

-Currently to interact remotely with your home server or to send remote instructions to your IoT devices you need to use third party services like Tailscale, AWS IoT, or mobile apps.

-W2H gives you full control over your infrastructure.
-It uses a polling-based architecture where your home server peridocally fetches instructions and messages from a website that you build and host on hosting platforms like Dreamhost or Host Gator.
-This allows you to interact with your home server via your website while keeping your home server insulated from the rest of the internet.
-The downside is some additional latency and streaming is not supported.

 <br>

 ## How does it work?